-No matter where you live, whether in downtown Portland or in one of Portland suburbs, you’ll find a farmer’s market near you.
+We’re in the land of farmers markets–whether you live in downtown Portland or in one of Portland suburbs, you’ll find a farmer’s market near you.

 Portland Farmer’s Market has been working over twenty years to bring fresh produce to the Portland community.
-They have six different locations throughout Portland proper, all setting up shop Spring through Fall (exact dates vary—check the website for details).
+They have six different locations throughout Portland, all setting up shop spring through fall (exact dates vary—check the website for details).

-The People’s Co-Op Farmer’s Market runs year round—currently on Wednesdays from 2:00 – 7:00 p.m..
-They’re located at 3029 SE 21st Avenue one block from Powell; meaning they are just a short distance from campus (on the other side of the Ross Island Bridge).
+The People’s Co-op Farmer’s Market runs year round—currently on Wednesdays from 2 – 7 p.m.
+They’re located at 3029 SE 21st Avenue, one block from Powell; meaning they are just a short distance from campus (on the other side of the Ross Island Bridge).